 - equipment, supplies and people to establish and manage temporary housing, quarantine, and isolation facilities related to COVID-19;

 - people designated by Federal, Provincial/Territorial or local authorities for medical, isolation, or quarantine purposes; and

 - people needed to provide other medical or emergency services.

 Mixed loads of essential goods and non-essential goods are not exempt from the Provincial Hours of Service regulations.

 At the conclusion of transportation, carriers will be required to take a minimum of eight (8) consecutive hours of rest and follow the provincial regulations as normal.

 It is still recommended carriers continue to track their driver's operation.

+Carriers are encouraged to track their driver’s operation and hours and make note that they are transporting essential goods on the respective bills of lading.
 Drivers are encouraged to monitor their ability and level of alertness to prevent driving while impaired due to fatigue.
 Once a driver determines their ability to operate safely has been reduced, they must take the appropriate measures to get adequate rest and drivers should take a break of 24 hours after 14 continuous days working.

 Guidelines – Federal Hours of Service Regulations

-The guidelines can be found on Transport Canada’s website.
+Additional guidelines can be found on Transport Canada's website.